The Best Surety Bond Companies for 2026

 - As a requirement of licensure or permitting – If you work in a business where you must meet certain licensing standards to legally operate, the government may require a surety bond, depending on the laws governing your industry in your location.
 These bonds essentially guarantee that you will follow all of your profession’s laws, rules, and standards.
 All states have websites listing specific industry bonding requirements, like the CSLB in California.

 - When entering into certain government contracts – To protect public resources, many federal, state, or local governments will require some contractors or vendors to have surety bonds.
-For instance, the federal government and many state and local governments require a surety bond for any construction contract valued over $150,000.
+For instance, the federal government requires a surety bond for most construction contracts valued over $150,000.
+Most state and local governments have similar requirements under ‘Little Miller Acts,’ though their thresholds are typically lower, often requiring bonds for projects valued as low as $25,000 to $100,000.

 - Under certain court proceedings – Sometimes, a court bond will be required of one party in a legal case to protect another party from financial loss or to ensure that an individual or entity carries out tasks required of them by the courts.